Passenger lists - NSW lists as families or singles, Victoria has age of individual, or C=child, A=Adult.|

 Richard Standfield 31, Jane 25, Thomas 5, Mary 4 from Hazelbury Plunkett, Jane was dau of Jane Hales and Peter Harding.

-Cheapsidearrived 18 Aug 1848, Captain David Lewis master, 621 tons ship from England to Port Phillip in only 88 days [assisted emigrant passengers] Surgeon Superintendent George Mottle had 5 deaths, which included 2 of the 4 infants born on board,
+Cheapsidearrived 18 Aug 1848, Captain David Lewis master, 621 tons ship from London and Plymouth, England to Port Phillip in only 88 days, with no cabin passengers, 242 emigrants, being 198 people in 53 families, plus 14 single females and 27 single men, not being members of families,.
+Surgeon Superintendent George Mottle had 5 deaths, which included 2 of the 4 infants born on board,

 "The Somerset Years", by Florence Chuk, page 91 begins a chapter on the Cheapside, including a description of the voyage.

-Edwin F Custin 20 and Mary Ann 22 both from Bath - names not in Vic bmd records
+Edwin F Custin 20 and Mary Ann 22 both from Bath - names in Vic bmd records as Curtin

 Eliza Hillman baptised 25 Dec 1828 and Robert Hillman baptised with 2 siblings Henry and Temperance on 1 Aug 1834 are chn of Flora Hares wed Aug 1826 to Robert Hillman at Banwell.
 Eliza wed 1852 to George Winter, and Robert wed 1854 to Sarah Barnes from Liverpool.